Module code: GL4107

 This module culminates in a team exercise in which you will interpret a dataset on a new deposit and generate your own genetic model.

-- How to use this information to analyse ore genetic studies in the literature as well as data you might collect in your fourth year
+- How to use this information to analyse ore genetic studies, both in literature and collected data

 - 2 hours of lectures

 - 34 hours of practical classes and workshops

 - Coursework - exercise 2 (25%)